tale-toul/OCP4baremetalIPI/Ansible/README.md

 # Set up the baremetal and Libvirt instances with Ansible

-## Subscribe the host with Red Hat
+## Subscribe hosts with Red Hat
-The host is subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)
+The EC2 metal host and the support and provisioning VMs are subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)

-The data is stored in the file **group_vars/all/subscription.data**.
+The data is stored in the file **Ansible/group_vars/all/subscription.data**.
 The variables defined in this file are called from the ansible playbook.
 ```
 subscription_activationkey: 1-234381329
 subscription_org_id: 19704701